reflex-dev/reflex-web/docs/wrapping-react/more-wrapping-examples.md

 ## AG Charts

-Here we wrap the AG Charts library from this [NPM package](https://www.npmjs.com/package/ag-charts-react).
+Here we wrap the AG Charts library from the NPM package [ag-charts-react](https://www.npmjs.com/package/ag-charts-react).

 In the react code below we can see the first `2` lines are importing React and ReactDOM, and this can be ignored when wrapping your component.